pippen6668/capstone/capstone_project.md

 ### Refinement

-After several times changes for parameter( such as optimizer, dropout ratio .etc), it still can't enter the top 10%.
+After several times changes for parameter( such as optimizer, dropout ratio .etc), the score still can't reach top 10%.
 Then, I found a method to "merge model" when I was looking for another solution, and the result looks very powerful.

-The concept is to integrate the bottleneck features of different models (the auhor choose ResNet50, Xception, Inception V3) into a new bottleneck.
+The concept is to integrate the bottleneck features of different models (the author choose ResNet50, Xception, Inception V3) into a new bottleneck.

 ![](https://github.com/pippen6668/capstone/blob/master/images/merge.png)